migramirez2/Harmony-ONE/progress/theo-perisic.md

-2024-04-07 Sun: [2hr] Looked into [open source local](https://clusteredbytes.pages.dev/posts/2024/fully-local-chat-with-pdf-app-using-llamaindex-ollama-nextjs/) frameworks to test for an on device open source version of ONE Resume without the need of Claude.
+2024-04-07 Sun: [2hr] Looked into [open source local](https://clusteredbytes.pages.dev/posts/2024/fully-local-chat-with-pdf-app-using-llamaindex-ollama-nextjs/) frameworks to test for an open source version of ONE Resume without the need of Claude.
 Insight: not as consistent but with sufficient training this can be solved, cost would be removed.

 2024-04-06 Sat: [3hr] Continued testing of Jobscan AI tooling.
 Insight: not very accurate scoring or ability to reach higher scoring using their suggestions, feels like a worse grammarly but for resumes, focused on keyword additions rather than honest review.